-Modern day advocates can profit from a study of the speeches of Brutus and Antony, as created by Shakespeare in Julius Caesar.
+Modern day students of advocacy can learn much from a study of the speeches of Brutus and Antony in Julius Caesar.
 One speech is a model of rhetorical art, yet steeped in deceit; the other is a flawed but (temporarily) successful effort to persuade the Roman citizens of the necessity for political assassination.
-By examining the way each speaker relates to his audience, crafts his appeals, and communicates his central points, the careful reader can learn much about the essential elements of advocacy.
-This does not mean that advocacy will become more ethical, however.
-Honest advocacy depends upon the existence of honorable practitioners.
-Unfortunately, there is evidence that those employing the arts of rhetoric today are often less than honorable.
+By examining the way each speaker relates to his audience, crafts his appeals, and communicates his central points, the student can identify many of the essential elements of advocacy.